NotAcol/dotfiles/README.md

 > Perf record and perf reports executable, can "perf annotate -M intel" after as well for assembly

 - monitor.sh [cpp file in current dir]
-> Monitors a file for changes and outputs assembly
+> Monitors a C or C++ file for changes and outputs assembly, refreshing every time the file gets changed.
+You can make a .flags file to provide it your own flags clang++

 - disassemble.sh [file in current dir]
-> Disassembles and prints syntax highlighted assembly with bat
+> Disassembles and prints syntax highlighted assembly with pygmentize